paulrobertlloyd/paulrobertlloyd-v4/src/bookmarks/2012-07-23-view_from_the_iss_at_night.md

   - Space
   - International Space Station
 ---
 Knate Myers stitched together this wonderful time-lapse video, using photographs taken from the International Space Station.
-The music is <cite>Sunshine (Adagio In D Minor)</cite> by John Murphy.
+The music is ""Sunshine (Adagio In D Minor)"" by John Murphy.